GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Conclusion

 \section{Conclusion}

-In this work, we introduced a learning-free framework that enables robots to reshape their trajectories in response to complex natural language commands.
-Our approach leverages VLM for automated geometric registration and utilizes LLM to translate user intent into actionable potential field forces.
+We introduced \methodname, a learning-free geometric-aware multi-agent framework that enables robots to reshape their trajectories in response to complex multi-input natural language commands.
+Our approach leverages VLM for automated geometric registration and utilizes LLM to translate user intent into actionable geometric-aware vector field forces with interactive reasoning and observer-guided refinement.
 We conducted a comprehensive set of experiments, demonstrating our method's superior performance in safety and accuracy against traditional point-based approaches and its enhanced stability compared to state-of-the-art learning-based models.
-Additionally, real-world and simulated results validate the necessity of our multi-agent system for robustly handling multi-constraint tasks and underscore the critical role of detailed geometry in achieving safe and intuitive human-robot interaction.
+Additionally, real-world and simulated results validate the necessity of our multi-agent system for robustly handling multi-input / multi-constraint tasks and underscore the critical role of geometry awareness in achieving safe and intuitive human-robot interaction.
+Future work targets preference-aware sequencing, tackling potential mismatches from LLM-based generation and user inputs, and uncertainty-aware composite primitive models.

-There's still work to explore in the future.
-A primary limitation is the potential mismatch between the user's perceived "importance" of a command and the LLM's interpretation; however, we found this often introduces a beneficial strategic diversity that aids our multi-agent system in finding a solution.
-Additionally, our system currently approximates each object with a single geometric primitive, which can limit precision for complex shapes.
-Future work could address this by representing objects as a composition of multiple geometries to achieve a higher-fidelity fit for more intricate and safer interactions.